benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 =======================
 --------------------------------------------------------------------------------

-We shortly overview the fundamental concepts and features of Karate Club through simple examples.
+We shortly overview the fundamental concepts and features of PyTorch Geometric through simple examples.
 These are the following:

 .. contents::
     :local: